 Students will receive an email giving log in details for the ‘Wellbeing Partners’ web site and access to the online health assessment form.

-The student should complete the online health assessment form as soon as possible, upload relevant scanned documentation such as immunisations and vaccination dates.
+Students should complete the online health assessment form as soon as possible, upload relevant scanned documentation such as immunisations and vaccination dates.
 Students are responsible for any fees requested by the GP for provision of immunisation information.
+Where an invite to a pre-induction event is received students should complete this form by the date noted on the invite to allow screening to take place at the event and to avoid unnecessary travel and expense.

-Once all screening has been completed the Occupational health service confirms clearance to WBLTeam.
+Once all screening has been completed the Occupational health service confirms clearance to the work-based learning team.

 Occupational health clearances last for the duration of the programme however, students MUST declare any changes to good health, good character and fitness to practise status annually during the enrolment process or at any stage during the programme when changes in status occur.